-The Offering Offering price US\$ per ADS.
-ADSs offered by the selling shareholders ADSs (or ADSs if the underwriters exercise their option to purchase additional ADSs in full).
-ADSs outstanding immediately after this offering ADSs (or ADSs if the underwriters exercise their option to purchase additional ADSs in full).
-Ordinary shares outstanding immediately after this offering comprised of 2,207,460,751 Class A ordinary shares and 556,295,899 Class B ordinary shares.
-Class B ordinary ill represent 20.1% of our total issued and outstanding shares and 83.4% of the then total voting power.
-The ADSs Each ADS represents two Class A ordinary shares, par value US\$0.00002 per share.
-The depositary will hold Class A ordinary shares underlying your ADSs.
-You will have rights as provided in the deposit agreement. you the c 1 1 7 ds in the foreseeable future.
-If, however, we declare dividends on our ordinary shares, the depositary will pay r distributions it receives on our Class A ordinary shares after deducting its fees and expenses in accordance wit agreement.
-You may turn in your ADSs to the he depositary in exchange for Class A ordinary shares.
-The depositary will charge you fees for any exchange. deposit agreement without your consent.
-If you continue to hold your ADSs after an amendment to the deposit ad by the deposit agreement as amended. f the ADSs, you should carefully read the "Description of American Depositary Shares" section of this d the deposit agreement, which is an exhibit to the registration statement that includes this prospectus.
+The Ottering Offering price US\$ per ADS.
+ADSs offered by the selling shareholders 21,834,4 144 ADSs.
+ADSs outstanding immediately after this offering sharehol • kes into account the 346,004,747 ADSs held by the selling shareholders and certain of our other pre-IPO f this prospectus, but excludes the 15,000,000 ADSs reserved for future issuances upon the exercise or vesting of are Incentive Plan).
+Ordinary shares outstanding immediately after this offering es, comprised of 2,207,460,751 Class A ordinary shares and 556,295,899 Class B ordinary shares.
+Class B ordinary gwill represent 20.1% of our total issued and outstanding shares and 83.4% of the then total voting power.
+The ADSs Each AI OS represents two Cla ass A ordinary shares, par value US\$0.00002 per share.
+The dep ositary will hold Clas ss A ordinary shares underlying your ADSs.
+You will have rights as provided in the deposit agreement. you the 1 1 dends in the foreseeable future.
+If, however, we declare dividends on our ordinary shares, the depositary will pay ther distributions it receives on our Class A ordinary shares after deducting its fees and expenses in accordance wit osit agreement.
+You may y turn in your ADSs to to the depositary in exchange for Class A ordinary shares.
+The depositary will charge you fees for any exchange. the deposit agreement without your consent.
+If you continue to hold your ADSs after an amendment to the deposit ound by the deposit agreement as amended. as of the ADSs, you should carefully read the "Description of American Depositary Shares" section of this read the deposit agreement, which is an exhibit to the registration statement that includes this prospectus.